College Counseling: The Application

 The application review process varies from college to college.
 Some larger public universities make admission decisions using a computer formula that measures the extent to which students have met minimum grade, testing, and course credit requirements.
 At the majority of private colleges and the more highly selective public institutions, admission officers base their decisions on careful, multiple readings of applications, considering numerous factors beyond the quantitative information provided.
 This is often referred to as a “holistic evaluation.”

 Ranges of selectivity and admission patterns at individual colleges can vary from year to year as applicant pools increase and decrease in size and as colleges modify enrollment targets or admission criteria.
 Thus, predicting admission is not a precise science.
 Most colleges publish freshman class profiles that provide useful statistics about their applicant and admitted student pools.
 These profiles often make it possible to compare your test scores and GPA with typical statistical ranges to get a general sense of where your credentials might fall in a college’s applicant pool.
-Our “Family Connection” web-based software program also provides in-depth and personalized comparison data.
+Scattergrams in SCOIR provide insight to the applications filed by EPS students at each college.

 Program of Study and Grades: